Skip to Content

 If you’d like to get a general overview of the subject, we recommend reading that article first.
 At times, the fault lies with the TV, which this user discovered.

-• Soft reset your TV: Unplug the TV from the wall and keep it unplugged for 30 seconds at least before plugging it back.
+- Soft reset your TV: Unplug the TV from the wall and keep it unplugged for at least 30 seconds before plugging it back in.

 If these preliminary measures fail to alleviate the frustrating Hulu green screen issue, proceed to the second-level troubleshooting methods.